• Skip to main content

 With your personnummer you can register for Norway’s excellent public health system.
 You’ll then choose a family doctor (GP) and register with them.
 All residents have this option.

-There is lots of great information on the official Norwegian Health Services website.
+There is a lot of great information on the official Norwegian Health Services website.

 How to find a job in Norway